quantgirluk/aleatory/docs/source/index.rst

 - generate realizations/trajectories of each process over discrete time sets
 - create visualisations to illustrate the processes properties and behaviour

-Currently, `replica` supports the following processes:
+Currently, `aleatory` supports the following processes:

 - Brownian Motion
 - Geometric Brownian Motion